kristinemlarson/gnssrefl/README.md

 to be 15, this one would pass.
 Secondly it uses a very simple peak to noise calculation.
 In this case the average periodogram amplitude value is calculated for a RH region that you define, and that is the "noise".
 You then take the peak value (here ~17) and divide by the "noise" value.
-For water I generally recommend a peak to noise ratio of 2.7, but for snow 3.2-3.5 or so.
+For the ocean, I generally recommend starting with a peak to noise ratio of 2.7, but for lakes or snow, I use 3.2-3.5 or so.
 It can be tricky to set these QC values in general.

 <img src="https://github.com/kristinemlarson/gnssrefl/blob/master/tests/for_the_web.png" width="600"/>